Earwax: Ear irrigation

-Once the cerumen has been softened, it may be removed from the ear canal by irrigation, but the evidence on this practice is equivocal.
+Once the cerumen has been softened, it may be removed from the ear canal by irrigation, but the evidence on this practice is ambiguous.
+If a patient has a perforated eardrum, syringing can force infections into the middle ear, and residual water can cause an infection in the outer ear.

 This may be effectively accomplished with a spray type ear washer, commonly used in the medical setting or at home, with a bulb syringe.
 Ear syringing techniques are described in great detail by Wilson & Roeser and Blake et al. who advise pulling the external ear up and back, and aiming the nozzle of the syringe slightly upwards and backwards so that the water flows as a cascade along the roof of the canal.
 The irrigation solution flows out of the canal along its floor, taking wax and debris with it.
 The solution used to irrigate the ear canal is usually warm water, normal saline, sodium bicarbonate solution, or a solution of water and vinegar to help prevent secondary infection.

 Affected people generally prefer the irrigation solution to be warmed to body temperature, as dizziness is a common side effect of ear washing or syringing with fluids that are colder or warmer than body temperature.